coderefinery/git-intro/content/level.md

-# Practical advice: how much Git is necessary?
+# Practical advice: How much Git is necessary?

 :::{instructor-note}
 - 20 min teaching/discussion
 :::

+## Working on the command line?
+Use "git status" all the time

+Unsure on which branch you are or what state the repository is in?
+On the command line, use `git status` frequently to get a quick overview.
+The `git status` command is one of the most useful commands in Git to inform about which branch we are on, what we are about to commit, which files might not be tracked, etc.

 ## Writing useful commit messages